openHPI/xikolo-video-player/CONTRIBUTING.md

 A good way to start is to read the official [introduction to Stencil](https://stenciljs.com/docs/introduction).
 After this, you should be able to dive into the codebase easier.

+### Commit messages

+If you are working in the HPI team, please make sure to include the ticket number in the commit message.

 ### Pull request

 Please make pull requests to the `dev` branch.